rndme/vcc/README.md

 |`renderTrigger`|Function|a shortcut to bind to something like redux or CIA's `.subscribe` method, eg. `renderTrigger:store.subscribe,` will re-render each time the store updates |
 |`shouldComponentUpdate (newProps, newState)`|Function| Skip `.render()` by returning `false` |

+## State and Props
+Setting the _state_ of a component should be done through `this.setState({key: value})`, which triggers the update lifecycle process and (potentially) re-renders the component.
+If you need to change and/or remember something during the usage of your app, it probably belongs in the state.
+Partial state objects you pass to `setState` extend the current state while whole states replace it.

+_Props_ are primarily a mechanism by which parents communicate chunks of data to children, via templating inside of `.render()`.
+However, since the component tag is inside the DOM, you might also find a need to modify it's attributes.
+Changing an attrib updates the `props` object with a key of the same name and value.
+Updating `props` does **not** update attributes.
+You can however, use `this.setAttribute("key", "testing")` to change the attribute `key` and update `props.key` to `"testing"` in one command.

+## Simple Examples

 ### Hello World Example
 ```javascript